S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 ## Step 6: Choose Tuners

-*Delegate responsibility for putting together a proposal to 2 — 3 people (tuners).*
+*Delegate responsibility for creating a proposal to 2-3 people (tuners).*

-**Tuners** are individuals chosen by the group.
-Their task is to consider all the information and ideas the group has collected and prepare a proposal for how to fulfill the purpose.
-Tuners can choose one or more of the ideas, synthesize them, or come up with new ones.
+**Tuners** use the information and ideas collected in previous steps to design a coherent proposal: They review all input, select or combine promising ideas, and, if needed, introduce new elements to ensure the proposal effectively addresses the purpose.
+"Tuners" refers to their role in bringing diverse ideas into resonance.

-**Note**: The **tuners are not responsible for making a final decision**.
-Their task is to ensure a proposal is created based on the information gathered in the previous steps.
-The output of the Proposal Forming process is a proposal that can later be tested and, if necessary, evolved using the Consent Decision Making process.
+The Tuners **do not make final decisions**.
+Their role is to produce a proposal that can later be evaluated, tested, and refined through the [Consent Decision Making process](section:consent-decision-making).

 When choosing Tuners, consider who has suitable experience and expertise, the level of investment, who is inspired and willing, and who has diverse perspectives or an outside point of view.